jrowland22/sensor-data-pipeline/README.md

 table to query.
 Tables are partitioned by date and have clustering order based on the leaderboard metric they store.
 For example, the “leaders_by_distance” table uses "distance" as the clustering key to sort data in descending order.
 ### Flask
-Leaderboards are displayed and updated every minute.
+Leaderboards are displayed and updated every 10 seconds.
 Users can switch between leaderboards and also see archived leaderboards from previous dates.<br>
 <img src = "https://github.com/jrowland22/sensor-data-pipeline/blob/master/images/demo.gif" width = "750" height = "363"/>

 ## Running